Create J-dipole antenna

-|Charge distribution on metal or dielectric antenna or array surface|
+|Charge distribution on antenna or array surface|

-|Current distribution on metal or dielectric antenna or array surface|
+|Current distribution on antenna or array surface|

 |Design prototype antenna or arrays for resonance around specified frequency or create AI-based antenna from antenna catalog objects|

-|Electric and magnetic fields of antennas; Embedded electric and magnetic fields of antenna element in arrays|
+|Electric and magnetic fields of antennas or embedded electric and magnetic fields of antenna element in arrays|

-|Input impedance of antenna; scan impedance of array|
+|Input impedance of antenna or scan impedance of array|

-|Mesh properties of metal or dielectric antenna or array structure|
+|Mesh properties of metal, dielectric antenna, or array structure|

-|Radiation pattern and phase of antenna or array; Embedded pattern of antenna element in array|
+|Plot radiation pattern and phase of antenna or array or embedded pattern of antenna element in array|

-|Azimuth pattern of antenna or array|
+|Azimuth plane radiation pattern of antenna or array|

-|Elevation pattern of antenna or array|
+|Elevation plane radiation pattern of antenna or array|

-|Return loss of antenna; scan return loss of array|
+|Return loss of antenna or scan return loss of array|

-|Voltage standing wave ratio of antenna|
+|Voltage standing wave ratio (VSWR) of antenna or array element|

 Create and view a default J-dipole antenna.